East African cichlid fishes:

 Linking genomics with environmental change:

 Rainbow trout (Oncorhynchus mykiss) have been widely introduced across the world, and in some locations hybridize with native trout.
-Postdoc Liz Mandeville works on this project together with Katie Wagner and Annika Walters (University of Wyoming) and Jason Burckhardt (Wyoming Game and Fish).
+In the Wagner Lab, postdoc Liz Mandeville and MS student Will Rosenthal worked on this project together with Annika Walters (University of Wyoming) and Jason Burckhardt (Wyoming Game and Fish).
 We are studying hybridization between native Yellowstone cutthroat trout (Oncorhynchus clarki bouvieri) and rainbow trout in the North Fork Shoshone River drainage near Cody, Wyoming.
 This work is funded by the Wyoming Game and Fish Department.

 Community Assembly in Alpine Lakes of the Wind River Range